minprog/uva-prog-wis/10 Week 1/40 Problem Set 3/10 Problem Set 3.md

 ## Preparation

-To be able to program a solution to this problem set, you need to view [lecture 4](http://videolectures.net/mit600f08_grimson_lec04/) ([handout](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/video-lectures/lecture-4/lec4.pdf)) and read up on the follow documentation:
+To be able to program a solution to this problem set, you need to read up on the follow documentation:

 * Functions, type conversion, and stack diagrams: [Chapter 3](http://www.greenteapress.com/thinkpython/thinkCSpy/html/chap03.html) of How to Think Like a Computer Scientist
 * More about functions: [Chapter 5](http://www.greenteapress.com/thinkpython/thinkCSpy/html/chap05.html) of How to Think Like a Computer Scientist (through section 5.4)